 The 5th OGSE scheduled to be hosted by Thailand was postponed.
-Thailand will discuss with APERC what date would be best to re-organize the activity.
-The Minister of Energy or the Permanent Secretary of Ministry of Energy will host this exercise at the Ministry of Energy, Energy Complex in Bangkok.
-The Exercise will cover the supply emergency scenarios in two stages - the first stage of scenario is on oil and the second is on gas.
+Thailand will discuss with APERC what date would be best to re-organise the activity.
+The Minister of Energy or the Permanent Secretary for the Ministry of Energy will host this exercise at the Ministry of Energy, Energy Complex in Bangkok.
+The exercise will cover the supply emergency scenarios in two stages the first stage of the scenario is on oil, and the second is on gas.
 The 6th OGSN Forum will be held in Japan, though its schedule is not decided yet.

-The OGS Newsletter will continue to be published every other month and the next issue (Issue No 37) is scheduled to be published by the end of December 2020.
+The OGS Newsletter will continue to be published every other month, and the next issue (Issue No 40) is scheduled to be published by the end of June 2021.